Albuquerque and Sante Fe Truck Accident Attorney

 - I-40 Accident

 If you believe the trucker who hit you was going too fast, our legal team can investigate your crash and search for the facts.
 We often look at physical evidence from the accident scene along with police reports and any eyewitness accounts.
-Moreover, we'll check the trucking company's records to see if the truck was behind schedule, which could have created motivation for the trucker to speed.
+Moreover, we'll check the trucking company's records to see if the driver was behind schedule, which could have created motivation for the driver to speed.

 During our investigation, we'll determine exactly who's to blame for the truck going out of control and pursue damages (financial compensation) accordingly.
 This can be a very complicated process, but we're prepared to do the work to uncover the truth.